wp-plugins/quick-event-manager/readme.txt

 == Changelog ==

+= 5.7.1 =
+*   Bug fix for the Registration form and Counter
+*   Option to link to an external website rather than the event post

 = 5.7 =
 *   Event key on the calendar
 *   Fixed calendar bug if permalinks aren't used